osilander/bacterial-genomics-intro/introduction.rst

 One line of investigation in our lab has been aimed at trying to undertstnad the frequency and mechansism fo antibiotic resistance  iin theser "natural isolates" of *E. coli*.

-In my lab, we conducted an experiment using four natural isolates of E. coli: A5, H5, H7, and H8.
+The data here are from an experiment using four natural isolates of E. coli: A5, H5, H7, and H8.
+These isolates were evolved by gorwing them in ever-increasing concentrations of an antibiotic, `Streptomycin <https://en.wikipedia.org/wiki/Streptomycin>`_.

 The workflow